NEWSLETTER

 Geology and Mineralization

 Geologically, Viti Levu has been exposed to a complexity of crustal plate rotations and has been dominated by island arc development followed by rifting, like that of neighbouring Pacific Rim countries.
 Magmatism, precious, and base metal emplacement occurred episodically throughout the evolution of the Fijian platform.
-The oldest know mineral occurrences were emplaced within low-k tholeiitic volcanics of the Wainimala Group, host to the Rama Porphyry prospect.
+The oldest known mineral occurrences were emplaced within low-k tholeiitic volcanics of the Wainimala Group, host to the Rama Porphyry prospect.

 The prospect occurs in an area where basic and andesitic rocks of the Wainimala Group are intruded by Colo porphyritic intrusions.
 These intrusions consist of at least two phases.
 The earlier phase is an ellipsoidal tonalite – quartz diorite intrusion and the later phase is a quartz monzonite which occurs as dykes and small irregular bodies.
 Stockwork quartz veining occurs mainly in the tonalite, containing the bulk of the copper mineralization.

-A recent academic study at Rama confirms that mineralization and alteration styles observed represent a classic porphyry style Cu-Au system.
+A recent academic study at Rama confirms that mineralization and alteration styles observed represent a classic porphyry style copper/gold system.
 The alteration, the study suggests, is associated with the potassic zone of a porphyry system and has been emplaced through structural controls.
 The porphyry system is thought to be exposed at moderate depth thus exposing convalesced argillic, phyllic and potassic alteration styles.

 Thunderstruck Exploration

 Thunderstruck has completed soil, rock, BLEG, trench and geophysical campaigns to better define the porphyry target.
 Based on the results of geological mapping completed by Thunderstruck, the Rama porphyry target exhibits strong a northwest-southeast structural control.
-The Rama stockwork veined porphyry zone is separated from the Senikura Gold Zone to the south by wide northwest trending zone of hydrothermal brecciation.
+The Rama stockwork veined porphyry zone is separated from the Senikura Gold Zone to the south by a wide northwest trending zone of hydrothermal brecciation.

 Senikura Gold Discovery